reata/sqllineage/CONTRIBUTING.md

 ### Multi Python Version
 We rely on [GitHub Actions matrix](https://github.com/reata/sqllineage/blob/master/.github/workflows/python-package.yml) to do multiple Python version test and feed the exact version to tox, same as you saw in the local mode here.
+If you stick to the minimum Python version as development, running tox with that version is enough.

 However, in case you would also like to test against multiple Python versions locally, you can install different versions of Python, possibly with [pyenv](https://github.com/pyenv/pyenv) in local env, and run tox without specifying Python version.

-In this case, all Python versions defined in [pyproject.toml](https://github.com/reata/sqllineage/blob/master/pyproject.toml) [tool.tox] section will be tested.
+In this case, all Python versions defined in [pyproject.toml](https://github.com/reata/sqllineage/blob/master/pyproject.toml) `[tool.tox]` section will be tested.
 ```bash
 tox
 ```